… admonition:: Check your version!

 • Once the PR is approved, the author is in charge of ensuring the PR passes the build.
 Add the test-ok label if the build succeeds.

-• Committers will merge the PR once the build is passing.
+• Committers merge the PR once the build passes.

 • Your PRs will have assignees shortly.
-Assignees of PRs will be actively engaging with contributors to merge the PR.
+Assignees of PRs actively engage with contributors to merge the PR.

-• Please actively ping assignees after you address your comments!
+• Actively ping assignees after you address your comments!

 Testing#

-Even though we have hooks to run unit tests automatically for each pull request, we recommend you to run unit tests locally beforehand to reduce reviewers’ burden and speedup review process.
+Even though we have hooks to run unit tests automatically for each pull request, we recommend running unit tests locally beforehand to reduce reviewers’ burden and speed up the review process.

-If you are running tests for the first time, you can install the required dependencies with:
+If you’re running tests for the first time, you can install the required dependencies with:

 pip install -c python/requirements_compiled.txt -r python/requirements/test-requirements.txt